 - 1/8 teaspoon salt

-- 1 cup quick oats (see note regarding oats, if making Overnight Oats version)
+- 1 cup old fashioned, rolled oats (see note regarding oats, if making "instant" quick oats version)

 - 1/3 cup sliced, unsalted, "raw" almonds

-- 1/4 cup coconut (We use sweetened, flaked coconut which is typically moister than unsweetened or toasted.)
+- 1/4 cup coconut (preferably sweetened, flaked coconut which is typically moister than unsweetened or toasted)

 - 1 pint (about 2 cups) fresh blueberries

 - In a medium bowl, combine yogurt, milk, brown sugar, almond extract, cinnamon, and salt, stirring with a whisk to combine thoroughly.

 - Add oats, almonds, and coconut, stirring again to combine.

 - Cover and refrigerate at least a couple hours, or overnight.

 - (See note below for modified directions, if making "instant" quick oats version.)